Paula Pryke

 Paula Shane Pryke OBE (born 29 April 1960) is a British florist and author.

 Family and education

 Pryke was educated at Culford School (1970–1978), followed by Trinity and All Saints College (then affiliated with the University of Leeds), where she studied history Pryke also earned a licentiate from the Royal Academy of Music in 1985.

 Career

-After starting a career as a history teacher, Pryke first became a florist in 1987.
-The following year, she founded Paula Pryke Flowers in London.
+After starting a career as a history teacher, Pryke became training as a florist with the Constance Spry Flower School in 1987.
+The following year, she founded Paula Pryke Flowers in Islington, London.
+She went on to open nine additional flower shops in the United Kingdom as well as the Paula Pryke Flower School in 1994.
 In 2000, Pryke received the Ambassador for Floral Industry Award, NFU.
+In 2012, she was selected as a judge for the 2012 Rose Parade.